JetBrains/Qodana/topics/roadmap.md

 <no-index/>

-As of 2026, %product% continues to grow, and we would like to share our plans with you.
+As of 2026.1, %product% continues to grow, and we would like to share our plans with you.

 ## Core Qodana

-- Extended security analysis capabilities for Qodana
+- Extending security analysis capabilities for Qodana
 - Qodana for RustRover (new linter, the EAP release)
 - Qodana for C/C++ stable release
 - Code Provenance: extended code survival metrics and authorship tracking
-- Internal analytics tooling improvements
+- Internal analytics improvements

 ## Qodana Cloud & Self-Hosted